Nnachevvv/passmag/README.md

 `passmag login` - login in your registred user.
 After successfully logging into the CLI a session key will be returned.
 This session key is necessary to perform any commands that require your vault to be unlocked (list, get, edit, etc.).

-`passmag add` - add command allows you to add new name and password in your vault.
+`passmag add` - allows you to add a entry and password in your vault.
+Password can be randomly generated.

 `passmag edit` - allows to edit your added password

 `passmag get` - get password from already added passwords

+`passmag cp` - copy password to clipboard.

+> **WARNING**: For some operation system maybe this could not work.**

+`passmag list` - lists all current passwords from vault

+`passmag logout` - delete vault from filesystem.